Manav-10547799/assessment/README.md

 provider.tf contains information to interact with AWS variable .tf is file having variable used in createInstance.tf file

-Dockerfile has been developed to create an image of application and install othet dependencies.
+Dockerfile has been developed to create an image of application and install other dependencies.